mnieber/dodo-commands/doc/tutorial/part_4_getting_colleagues_up_to_speed.rst

 We currently have a working Dodo Commands configuration in ``/tmp/tutorial/.dodo_commands``, and some scripts in ``/tmp/tutorial/commands``.
 We want to share this configuration with colleagues.
-The first step we will take is to move some files into a ``src`` directory that we can add to a local git repository:
+The first step we will take is to move some files into a ``src`` directory that we can add to a git repository:

 .. code-block:: bash